logo image

 St Columba Hotel is also next to the Abbey with great views.

-Oran Creative Crafts is situated between Iona Abbey and Baile Mor Village.
+Oran Creative Crafts is between Iona Abbey and Baile Mor Village.

 Iona Heritage Centre is also between the Abbey and Village, giving information on the Island and its People.